 Visitors

-Overnight visitors are permitted in a dwelling unit in accordance with CCHA’s Procedure on Visitors so long as they have no previous history of behavior on CCHA premises that would be a lease violation.
+Overnight visitors are permitted in a dwelling unit in accordance with HACC’s Procedure on Visitors so long as they have no previous history of behavior on HACC premises that would be a lease violation.

 Residents must register all their overnight visitors with the property manager.
-The registration form permits CCHA to run a criminal history check on adult visitors who stay overnight, however CCHA will not run a criminal history check on a visitor unless CCHA has reason to believe the visitor actually lives in the CCHA unit or if CCHA receives complaints about the visitor’s behavior from other residents or law enforcement personnel.
+The registration form permits HACC to run a criminal history check on adult visitors who stay overnight, however HACC will not run a criminal history check on a visitor unless HACC has reason to believe the visitor actually lives in the HACC unit or if HACC receives complaints about the visitor’s behavior from other residents or law enforcement personnel.

-In CCHA properties any guest may visit overnight for a total of 14 days/nights in any twelve-month period.
+In HACC properties any guest may visit overnight for a total of 14 days/nights in any twelve-month period.

 V. Transfer Policy